 Motorcycle Safety Education Program

-Current Programs offered by CCCC and the Motorcycle Safety Foundation at the Emergency Services Training Center include: Basic Rider safety Course, Three Wheel Basic Rider Safety Course, Experienced Rider Safety Course, and Advanced Rider Safety Course.
+Current programs offered by CCCC and the Motorcycle Safety Foundation at the Emergency Services Training Center include: Basic Rider Safety Course, 3-Wheel Basic Rider Safety Course, and Experienced Rider Safety Course.

 Basic Motorcycle Rider Safety Course

 This course is designed for students who want to learn to ride a motorcycle and for re-entry riders who have not ridden in a long time.
 BRC students will ride motorcycles provided by the college.
 BRC graduates receive an exemption from the NC DMV riding exam when applying for a motorcycle license.

 The following courses are scheduled on an as-needed basis:

 The 3-wheel motorcycle training and education course is a basic learn-to-ride course.
 It provides the same fundamental skills as the MSF BRC, but on three wheels.
 The course consists of both classroom and hands-on instruction.
 Upon completion and passing both the written and riding skill evaluations, students will receive the DMV Waiver Card.

 The ERC is a one day course to help hone those riding skills and fine-tune the mental skills needed to survive in today's traffic conditions.
 This course covers street riding strategies and reinforces important information about traction, cornering and counter-steering.
 Graduates of the ERC will receive the DMV Skills Waiver Card.

 Students must wear proper attire for all motorcycle classes including a DOT approved helmet, over the ankle footwear (boots), long pants, a long sleeved shirt or jacket, full-fingered gloves (preferably leather) and protective eye wear (eyeglasses or sunglasses).